Dating As An Introvert: How To Improve Relationship Health

-Extroverts dating introverts can sometimes feel ignored or neglected when their partners need a lot of time to themselves.
-It's important to pay attention to the needs of your partner and to let them know that they're cared for and loved.
-Try to show interest in your partner's life, talk to them about their day, and spend time with them even when you're tired.
-They'll be reassured in your relationship and more confident that you enjoy spending time with them!
+Extroverts dating introverts may sometimes feel ignored or neglected when their partners need a lot of time to themselves.
+It can be important to pay attention to the needs of your partner and to let them know that they’re cared for and loved.
+Try to show interest in your partner’s life, talk to them about their day, and spend time with them when you are able.
+These actions may help your partner feel reassured in your relationship and more confident that you enjoy spending time with them.

-While extroverts thrive on constant social interaction, introverts sometimes balk at the idea of spending unlimited unstructured time together.
-In order to meet both of your needs, try scheduling dates together a couple of times a week.
-Even if you live together, structured dates can be a great way to meet the socialization needs of an extrovert, while also allowing introverts to schedule and plan for social interactions.
+While extroverts often thrive on constant social interaction, introverts sometimes balk at the idea of spending unlimited, unstructured time together.
+To meet both of your needs, you might try scheduling dates together a couple of times a week.
+Even if you live together, structured dates can be a great way to meet the socialization needs of an extrovert while allowing introverts to schedule and plan for social interactions.

 Communicate Your Feelings

-If you're an introvert dating an extrovert, you may not display as many outward signs of affection as your partner is used to.
-It's always a good idea to make sure that your partner knows that they are loved and valued, even when you need time to yourself.
-Try regularly reminding your partner how important they are to you, and going out of your way to show them that you care.
+If you’re an introvert dating an extrovert, you may not display as many outward signs of affection as your partner is used to.
+It can be a good idea to make sure that your partner knows that they are loved and valued, even when you need time to yourself.
+Try regularly reminding your partner how important they are to you and going out of your way to show them that you care.

 Dating An Introvert As An Introvert

 Introverts dating introverts are often already very familiar with the needs and wants of their partners.
-Even so, there are a few strategies that you can implement to make sure that both of you get what you need while still growing and enriching your relationships.
-Making sure that each of you gets enough space, while still spending time with one another and reaffirming your relationship, is key to success and happiness.
+Even so, there may be a few strategies you can implement to make sure that both of you get what you need while still growing and enriching your relationship.
+Making sure that each of you gets enough space, while still spending time with one another and reaffirming your relationship, can be key to success and happiness.

 Structure Your Living Space

-When both of you need to spend some time alone, it's important to ensure that you both have a spot that you can retreat to away from each other.
-If you have space, an ideal solution is to set up separate offices where you can work, read, write, or just spend time by yourself.
+When both of you need to spend some time alone, it can be important to ensure that you both have a spot you can retreat to away from each other.
+If you have space, an ideal solution may be to set up separate offices where you can work, read, write, or just spend time by yourself.
 Even if you live in a small apartment, you can still set up a room divider or otherwise separate your living space so that you each have a dedicated spot.